voltace/browser-cookies/README.md

 $_COOKIE['fullName'];
 ```

-### How to use as a node shim
+### How to shim browser-cookies on node
-The package [browser-cookies-shim](ref-browser-cookies-shim] provides a browser-cookies shim for node, which may be useful to run client javascript on node without errors.
+The package [browser-cookies-shim](ref-browser-cookies-shim) provides a browser-cookies shim for node, which may be useful to run client javascript on node without errors.

 ### Todo's
 - Additional testing: